-The consolidated financial statements include the accounts of ATCO Ltd. and its subsidiaries (see Note 28).
-The statements also include the accounts of a proportionate share of the Company's investments in joint operations and its equity-accounted investments in joint ventures.
+The consolidated financial statements include the accounts of ATCO Ltd. and its subsidiaries (see Note 29).
+The statements also include the accounts of a proportionate share of the Company's investments in joint operations and its equity-accounted investments in joint ventures (see Note 30).
 In these financial statements, "the Company" means ATCO Ltd., its subsidiaries and joint arrangements.